dealfonso/copy-clipboard/README.md

 - Support for copying from specific elements
 - Automatic setup for elements with specific data attributes
 - Lightweight with no dependencies
+- Handle paste events for images and text

 ## Installation